Changes for the Family

 People with cancer sometimes need to change where they live or whom they live with.
 You may need to move in with someone else to get the care you need.
 Or, you may need to travel far from home for treatment.
 This can be stressful because you may feel that you're losing your independence, even if it's just for a little while.

-You may need help with duties such as paying bills, cooking meals, or coaching your children's teams.
+You may need help with duties such as walking the dog, helping with meals, or coaching your children's teams.
 Asking others to do these things for you can be hard.
 But most people want to help and like to do so when you ask.

 While some families find it easy to talk about these changes, it's also common for others to find the challenges hard to discuss.
 If your family is having trouble talking about these issues, ask for help from your health care team or request a family meeting.
 Your doctor or nurse can refer you to someone who can help families talk about cancer.